XuPeng-SH/tae_design/tae_v1_1/README.md

 # Summary

 Transactional Analytic Engine is designed for hybrid transactional analytical query workloads, which can be used as the underlying storage engine of dat abase management system (DBMS) for online analytical processing of queries (HTAP).
 Compared with the previous version, the new design incorporates our experience in cloud-native data processing, making the whole design more suitable for cloud-native architecture.
 There will be some major changes involved here.
 There are many basic concepts, such as descriptions related to transaction timestamps.
-You need to refer to the design documents of previous versions.
+You need to refer to the design documents of [the previous version](https://github.com/matrixorigin/matrixone/blob/main/docs/rfcs/20220503_tae_design.md).

 # Guide-level design